(New England) Contra

 Particular features of Contra:

-The procedure when popping-out at an end of a line can be confounding, but generally, couples simply continue around the end - swapping lines - often waiting-out before continuing normally, but in the opposite line/direction.
+The procedure when popping-out at an end of a line can be confounding, but generally, couples simply continue around the end - swapping lines - often waiting-out for one 'revolution' before continuing normally, but in the opposite line/direction.

 Some Contra venues host gender-fluid events, which can be a tad uncomfortable for conventional, red-blooded males.
-If that's likely to be an issue, it'd be prudent to check beforehand.
+If that could be an issue, it'd be prudent to check beforehand.

 You want to see a demonstration of Contra?

-Here's a taster (as Engine Room assail the cat-gut) But beware - the accompaniment's relentlessly infectious, so if you watch this, you're at risk of contracting the Contra bug:
+Here's a taster (as Engine Room assail the cat-gut).
+But beware - the accompaniment's insistently infectious, so if you watch this, you're at risk of contracting the Contra bug:

 Watch at: https://www.youtube.com/watch?v=1Yw0UmCKb1o